corda/corda/docs/source/design/float/decisions/pluggable-broker.md

 #### Disadvantages

-1. Have to take care that we have sufficient abstractions that thingslike CORE connections can be replaced later.
+1. Have to take care that we have sufficient abstractions that things like CORE connections can be replaced later.
 2. Leaves HPE and Solace hanging even longer.